jorgebotas/ggelegans/README.md

 # ggelegans
 Useful and elegant R plots using ggplot2
-* Code is intended to be helpful, not for a MOMA expo.
+* Code is intended to be helpful, not to be displayed at the Louvre.
 Please, do not expect optimal efficiency and tidiness
 * Plots are fully customizable in comparison to tightly-made R packages:
   * Freely edit the "theme" chunk in .Rmd files